drffej/timetrail/content/timetrials/island.md

   title: Island
 ---

-Course is around the first Island  -  starting at the red buoy at the club end of the Lake, around the end of the first Island then back to the red buoy at the boat house.
+Course is around the first Island  -  starting at the red buoy at the club end of the Lake, around the end of the first Island back to the red buoy at the boat house.
+It should take 8 to 15 minutes to complete.